1. Killed Negatives of the Great Depression

 2. A Daredevil Female WWII Fighter Pilot

-Perhaps you've heard of the Womens Air Force Service Pilots (WASPS) but have you heard of female fighter pilot Cecil “Teddy” Kenyon?
+Perhaps you've heard of the Womens Air Force Service Pilots (WASPS)?
+But have you ever heard of female fighter pilot Cecil “Teddy” Kenyon?
 Along with two other women, Teddy was selected as part of publicity act for the Civil Air Corps.
-Despite being exceptional pilots these lady flyers were showcased to the public in their full flight gear with perfect lipstick advertising things like Camel cigarettes.
+Despite being exceptional pilots these lady flyers were showcased to the public in their full flight gear with perfect lipstick advertising a variety of products including Camel cigarettes.
 Hmm...

 Found on Timeline